AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 Hello everyone, this it's my first post about reverse engineering.

-Today, I make a easy and understanding tutorial about how to hook a specific function of a executable, using its address to change the result of a string.
+Today, I make a easy and understable tutorial about how to hook a specific function of a executable, using its address to change the result of a string.
 Don't worry if you are a newbie (me too), I'm going to explain all the steps to make your first hook.

 ![Alt text](Pasted image 20240204003959.png)
 ## Configuring your local laboratory